Health Leadership Fellows

 Please note that independent consultants do not meet eligibility criteria for this program.

-Each cohort of fellows is made up of about 40 professionals from health-related and safety net organizations throughout western and central New York.
+Each cohort of fellows is made up of about 40 professionals from health-related and safety-net organizations throughout western and central New York.

-The intensive 18-month program includes four two- to three-day residential sessions on topics including personal leadership, leading change, communicating as a leader and results-based leadership and collaboration.
+The intensive 18-month program includes four two- to three-day residential sessions on topics including personal leadership, leading change, communicating as a leader, and results-based leadership and collaboration.
 Fellows must also attend three day-long seminars scheduled throughout the program.
 Ongoing learning happens between sessions, where fellows work together on an inter-organizational project in small teams.
-Each fellow also gets executive coaching and access to the program’s learning materials.
+Each fellow also receives executive coaching and access to the program’s learning materials.

 Graduates of the Health Leadership Fellows program continue their collaborative work as members of the Fellows Action Network.
-To learn more about the history of the Fellows program, watch the “History of the Health Leadership Fellows Program” or download “Building Lasting Connections: An Investment in Leadership.”
+To learn more about the history of the program, watch the “History of the Health Leadership Fellows Program” or download “Building Lasting Connections: An Investment in Leadership.”

 For a brief overview of the program, watch the video below: